-The Student Research Colloquium at Kent State Tuscarawas is pleased to offer students the opportunity to expand their academic involvement beyond the classroom through funded research projects.
-The Student Research Colloquium offers students an opportunity to learn the skills and methodologies of applied and/or basic research while exploring an area of personal interest.
+The Student Colloquium at Kent State Tuscarawas is pleased to offer students the opportunity to expand their academic involvement beyond the classroom through funded research projects.
+The Student Colloquium offers students an opportunity to learn the skills and methodologies of applied and/or basic research while exploring an area of personal interest.
 Students work closely with a faculty member to generate ideas, create research proposals, conduct research, prepare a professional research paper and present their findings.

-Recent Student Research Projects
+Recent Student Colloquium Projects

 2014 Undergraduate Student Research Colloquium (Student Participants, Mentors and Project Titles)